 I am planning to move to Boston, USA next year for my graduate studies.
 How is the city life?
 Is it an expensive place to stay in?

 Boston has an enormous college scene and there's always something going on.
 Main tip for wandering the city, keep an eye on the citgo sign.
-If you ever get lost in Boston, it will guide you back to the BU area. almost 7 years ago
+If you ever get lost in Boston, it will guide you back to the BU area. about 9 years ago

 I lived there from January to may a few years ago.
 It was pretty mild then.
 There was never extreme conditions.
 Snow was usually only light and pretty and rain mostly just spit down at you rather than poured.
-In other words bring a coat, but it doesn't have to be a parka almost 7 years ago
+In other words bring a coat, but it doesn't have to be a parka about 9 years ago